himanshu-sekher-padhy/html-portfolio/README.md

 # 🖥️ Basic HTML Portfolio

 This is a simple portfolio website built using **HTML** for practice purposes.
 No CSS, No user interactions.
+Better if you just skip it.

 ---